RobertScovell/PPToolsForSTEPS/README.md

 ```bash
     python3 waveletLeadersDTCWT.py "csv-file" "threshold"
 ```
-Here the threshold is a fraction of the range of wavelet coefficients on each scale level.
+Here the threshold is a fraction of the range of wavelet coefficients on each scale level (to exclude from the sums).
 There are some obsolete scripts to compute ensemble-averaged wavelet leaders spectra and the script above can be run in a batch mode, requiring more arguments, to support this.

 /autocorrelation_comparison
 ==========================